 Rose State College prides itself on being one of the top colleges for working moms and single parents.
 As such, the school is home to the Single Mother’s Academic Resource Team (SMART), an organization that provides resources and assistance to enrolled single parents.
 Some of these benefits include instructional workshops, counseling, academic assistance, and more.
 Moreover, students will have access to some of the best degrees for parents that can be completed at their own schedule and their own pace.
 These include bachelor’s degree and associate degree programs like:

 - Online AAS in Computer Information Technology: Programming

 - Online AAS in Business Administration: Marketing and Social Media

 - Online AAS: Library Technical Assistant

-The Higher Learning Commission has fully accredited Rose State College to award these flexible online credentials.
+The Higher Learning Commission has accredited Rose State College to award these flexible college degrees to busy moms.

 Undergraduate Tuition: $4,754

 #19—Durham Technical Community College

 Arguably the best online college for single moms in North Carolina, Durham Technical Community College offers a range of services to single parents, including a child care grant.
 Through the child care grant program, busy moms can have some of their child care expenses paid for by the school so that they can study and attend classes.
 In addition, the school also hosts a single-parent success network where students can find peer support.
 Students enrolled at Durham Tech have their choice of some of the best degrees for stay-at-home moms.
 These include associate degree programs like: